 Her momentum for this project request was based on her observations in teaching computer science.
 Lizabeth had noticed the majority of her students across all grade levels gave up very quickly and became frustrated at the process of having to try and try again.
 She observed students becoming very aggravated when they didn't get something right the first time.
 Since debugging is an intricate part of coding, she wanted to focus on problem-solving skills extensively.
 She hoped the Lego Education materials would aid her students to begin to problem solve and realize it’s ok to get something wrong the first time.

-Using a grant from our Foundation to purchase "My XL World" by Lego Education, she felt the program would be a great introduction for problem-solving skills that must be developed in order to begin dealing with more complex computer science activities, like coding.
+Using the Foundation grant funds to purchase "My XL World" by Lego Education, she felt the program would be a great introduction for problem-solving skills that must be developed in order to begin dealing with more complex computer science activities, like coding.

 Looking to instill the skill of perseverance in her students, she introduced the “My XL World” by Lego Education sets to all of her classes.
 The set came with 8 problem-solving activities, enough items for a full class, a professional development introduction on how to use it in the classroom, as well as unlimited support.
 After just a few weeks of working with the Lego sets, she noticed that her students were working together, problem-solving, and collaborating on ideas.
 With each lesson, the students had less conflict and more success.